-On the eve of the Scheme going live, David Reade QC and Daniel Northall examine the uncertainties that persist.
+On the eve of the Scheme going live, David Reade KC and Daniel Northall examine the uncertainties that persist.

 There is a principle in quantum physics called Heisenberg’s Uncertainty Principle which, to paraphrase badly, suggests this: to look is not to see, because the act of observation causes the subject to move its position.